comunica/website/pages/docs/1_query/1_getting_started/3_query_app.md

 that contains mappings from variables to RDF terms.
 Variable names can either be obtained by string label (without the `?` prefix) or via [RDF/JS](/docs/query/advanced/rdfjs/) variable objects, and bound RDF terms are represented as [RDF/JS](/docs/query/advanced/rdfjs/) terms.
+Learn more about the usage of these bindings objects in the [bindings guide](/docs/query/advanced/bindings/).

 To find out when the query execution has **ended**, and all results are passed to the data-listener,